 Under the Act, The Secretary of State for Health must ensure ‘the use in the health service of evidence obtained from research’.
 It also places a responsibility on Clinical Commissioning Groups and healthcare providers to make use of the best available evidence in their decision-making.
 Arms length bodies and those commissioning or influencing healthcare services have a responsibility to promote and monitor the use of evidence-based decision making.

-NHS impact case studies
+Submit an NHS impact case study

 We are encouraging all Library and Knowledge specialists to submit a case study that demonstrates the impact of NHS Library & Knowledge Services in England.
 Please submit a case study now.
-Reviewed case studies can be viewed here.

 To find out more and support the campaign #amilliondecisions please visit www.cilip.org.uk/amilliondecisions